New Windows Cost

 Their quotes typically include the window, materials, and labour as a single price per window.

-You should hire a joiner if your project involves timber windows or requires custom work.
-Joiners are woodworking specialists, making them the ideal choice for fitting traditional wooden frames, creating bespoke windows for non-standard openings, or repairing existing timber frames.
+You should hire a joiner if your project involves timber windows (wooden windows) or requires custom work on window frames, especially for sash windows (or like-for-like sash windows replacements) in older properties.
+Joiners are woodworking specialists, making them the ideal choice for fitting traditional wooden windows, creating bespoke windows for non-standard openings, or repairing existing timber frames.

 Unlike window companies, joiners usually charge a day rate for their labour, with materials sourced separately.
 The average cost of a joiner is around £200 to £300 per day.